-Salvation Army PeopleCare program.
+Salvation Army PeopleCare program in Michigan.

 The PeopleCare program can offer income qualified many solutions to their problems.
 They can provide rent help, food, free clothing, shelter, energy and heating bill assistance, as well as other emergency aid.
 The Salvation Army will review applications and they will determine eligibility for energy bill credits as well as any other financial help that people may need. in addition to processing applications, they will distribute the aid to those individuals.
 They can ever refer families to other local as well as national charities.

 Background on PeopleCare financial aid program

 Since 1983, the PeopleCare assistance program has helped hundreds of thousands of people across the state of Michigan.
 It is a great option and but one of the many resource for residents to turn to.
 The program is funded by donations from customers and other businesses.
 For example, Consumers Energy has provided millions of dollars worth of energy bill credits over the years.

 These credits will be applied to those who are accepted into the program.
 But everyday families, churches, charities and even employees also contribute.
 Another example.
 The utility's customers and employees contribute hundreds of thousands of dollars per year.
 All of those funds go to help low income qualiifed residents in Michigan.

 In addition to some of the expenses mentioned above, PeopleCare can also help provide money for utility bills and other needs that the Salvation Army does not have money to pay for itself.
 For example, applicants have even been able to get money to pay for funeral costs or car repairs so that they can get to work.